sbinlondon/graphql-workshop/README.md

 #### Type Troubadors

 * What are types, and why do they matter?
 * What kinds of types are there?
-* Show us how a custom type is defined and how the syntax would look

-#### Resolver Rapscallions
+* Can you make custom types?
 * What is the schema?

+#### Request Rapscallions

+* How do we make requests in Node/React to a GraphQL API?
-* What is introspection and how does it relate to the schema?
+* What is the role of caching in GraphQL and why is it important?
-* What does a resolver do?
+* How can we use the GraphiQL/GraphQL Playground to test out queries?
+* What is a GraphQL client?
+What are some examples?
+Why would we use one?

-### Research presentation
+### Research topic presentation

-You should aim to start working on your presentations around 11.45am.
+You should aim to start working on your presentations around 12:00pm.
-We will meet in the main room for presentations at 12.15pm.
+We will meet in the main room for presentations at 12.30pm.

 Your research presentation can include any information you’ve picked up during your morning research, but should focus on your specific research subject.

 We’d like you to tell us the following about your research subject:
 * Explain what your topic is
 * Tell us how you can use it/why it is important in GraphQL
-* Explain when you should (and potentially shouldn’t) use it
 * Include a bibliography listing the resources you used

 Additionally, it would be great if you could: